 So how have they performed?
 I’ve been wearing these shoes for just on 700 km now and while they are starting to show signs of wear on some sections of the sole, I fully expect them to easily last 1000-1200 km.
 I will update you on this in another few months as I get to that stage.
 As with most of the shoes I wear and test, while they appear to be in good condition I can feel the support disappear as they age but that’s not the case with these shoes which have the same level of support as when they were new – the support hasn’t collapsed.

-From my perspective the Topo Ultraventure Pro is the best trail shoe that Topo has produced and I believe in them so much that they will be my shoe of choice for my upcoming 1200 km thru hike on the Heysen Trail in South Australia.
+From my perspective the Topo Ultraventure Pro is the best trail shoe that Topo has produced and I believe in them so much that I wore my last pair till they died which is rare for me.

 Definitely!
 In fact this is my shoe of choice for my upcoming 1200 km Heysen Trail trip.
 They just tick all the right boxes for me as a trail shoe goes